ckormanyos/gamma_f77/README.md

 See also
 [Wolfram Alpha(R)](https://www.wolframalpha.com/input?i=Series%5B1%2FGamma%5Bz%5D%2C+%7Bz%2C+0%2C+3%7D%5D)
-for brief mathematical insight into the fascinating series expansion of the inverse gamma function near the origin.
+for brief mathematical insight into the fascinating series expansion of the inverse of the gamma function near the origin.

 ## Run, Test and CI